SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 Private attributes and methods (-), indicating they are accessible only within the class itself.
 Protected attributes and methods (#), indicating they are accessible within the class and by derived classes.

+Note that in practise, a diagram does not always show all possible attributes or methods. it is possible to show only those relevant to current diagram purposes.

 ## UML Class Diagrams: Class relationships

 ```mermaid